 If you want to convert a ratio to a decimal number, you are in the right place.
 This article is for you.
 Here we will take you through 3 easy and convenient methods on how to convert the ratio to decimal in Excel.

-3 Methods to Convert Ratio to Decimal in Excel
+How to Convert Ratio to Decimal in Excel: 3 Methods

 Here, we have a dataset of the Ratio of Male to Female Students based on the corresponding Class.